nathakits/qr-figma-plugin/README.md

 <!-- Install on Figma -->

 ## Usage
-In Figma select main menu -> Plugins -> QR Codeพ
+In Figma select main menu -> Plugins -> QR Coder

 Type in the text field to generate the QR code